jmtcsngr/dalliance/npg_ranger/README.rst

 #.
 Further work is needed to change references

    * Automatic reference from study?

 #.
-Working on possible solution for zoom out, processing multiple events and
-   for moving horizontally.

-#.
 Cache is currently cleaning itself considering only number of regions in
    cache.
 Because different regions may have different densities of features,